bitegarden/bitegarden.github.io/_posts/2020-09-03-report-2-2-released_en.md

 This version includes:

--- a new section in the evidence reports with details of the **Security HotSpots**
+-- a new section in the issues breakdown reports with details of the **Security HotSpots**

 -- the report indicates the lines where the **Security HotSpots** have been detected.

-In addition, the bug that prevented generating the report for projects with more than 10,000 pieces of evidence has been solved.
+In addition, the bug that prevented generating the report for projects with more than 10,000 issues has been solved.

 **Enjoy the most complete version ever!**